-$(\underline{f})(\underline{e})$ Submit in a timely fashion final reports on investigations conducted by the inspector general to the agency head, except for whistle-blower's investigations, which shall be conducted and reported pursuant to s.
+(f) Submit in a timely fashion final reports on investigations conducted by the inspector general to the agency head, except for whistle-blower's investigations, which shall be conducted and reported pursuant to s.
 112.3189.

-(7) Each inspector general shall, not later than September 30 of each year, prepare an annual report summarizing the activities of the office during the immediately preceding state fiscal year.
-The final report shall be furnished to the agency head.
-Such report shall include, but need not be limited to:
+(8)(7)(a) Except as provided in paragraph (b), each inspector general shall, not later than September 30 of each year, prepare an annual report summarizing the activities of the office during the immediately preceding state fiscal year.